Jwilles/weather-app/README.md

 ## Install

-To install run "npm install from the root directory"
+To install run "npm install" from the root directory

 ## Run